cultuurnet/stoplight-docs-errors/docs/type-header.md

 A required header is missing.
 More info on what header specifically can be found in the `detail` property of the response.

+Note: APIs should only use this error type if a more specific type is not available.
+For example, `https://api.publiq.be/probs/auth/unauthorized` can be used if the `Authorization` header is missing.

 ## invalid

 -   **Type:** `https://api.publiq.be/probs/header/invalid`